Let’s start with the explanation what is XRP Ledger, what is RIPPLE and what is XRP token?

 XRP is in class of payment cryptocurrency and XRPL doesn’t support smart contracts.
 Other popular payment cryptocurrencies are : BITCOIN is store of value but also payment currency, Stellar (which is similar to XRP), Dogecoin, Bitcoin Cash, Dash and Litecoin which are more decentralised than XRP.

-There a many cryptocurrencies that can perform fast transactions as XRP and they support smart contracts and far more decentralised, like Solana or Algorand or L2 like Harmony ONE.
-So that being said there isn’t any particular reason why would someone invest in XRP.
+There a many cryptocurrencies that can perform fast transactions as XRP and they support smart contracts and far more decentralised, like Solana, Algorand or Ethereum’s Layer 2 solutions, so that being said, there isn’t any particular reason why would someone invest in XRP.

 Will there be a world in need for XRP?
 Following this question, three more questions arises: